-In fact, the future is there and came loudly.
 The innovations are going fast and although the endemic crisis, economic but also social and politic, will bring some restrictions to the investments in the area of health and research in many countries, new developments in this area will prevail and many discoveries will be made.
 Innovations are growing and development is there, as much as the will to go faster in many domains of scientific investigation.
 The research on this subject gets new results everyday and new challenges have to be faced.
 Some work is going on this way and it is intended, after the conclusion of this paper, to analyze some data in order to study the impact of the crisis on nanotechnology and on applications to medicine and industry.
 The crisis may bring some restrictions, but challenges have to be faced and a new beginning is there.
-Ethics concerning nanodevices and the borders of human beings considering nanotechnology in general and applied to medicine also need a new research to be developed next.
-This debate of the borders of the human being regarding the application of nanotechnology may be also enlarged in order to have a study of the impact into telemedicine and e-health.
+Ethics concerning nanodevices and the limits of human beings considering nanotechnology in general and applied to medicine also need a new research to be developed next.
+This debate of the limits of the human being regarding the application of nanotechnology may be also enlarged in order to have a study of the impact into telemedicine and e-health.